Schedules can prove to be very helpful for a business that needs inbound calls to their numbers to point to different targets at different times.

 - Set the Default Target to "A502 After hours", then click "Save".

 Next, you will need to point your number to your Schedule, otherwise it will not be active.

-Go to "Business Phone" - "Inbound Calls Handling"
+Go to "Cloud PBX" - "Inbound Calls Handling"

 Beside the number, and under the column "Route to", select "S501 Regular Season" (or whatever name you chose).